danniel1205/tech-notes/system-design/topics/caching/readme.md

 ## Granularity of caching key

-We know that the caching usually is a key-value store, and what data to be stored in cache is case by case.
+We know that the caching usually is a key-value store, and what data to be stored in the cache is case by case.
 Usually there are two types I could think of:

 - **Hash of the queries as the caching key**: The value could be a result of complicated query with filters